Use visual design and interactive experiences, to transform how you present legal info to laypeople

-Our team at Legal Design Lab is using visual and interaction design to create new ways to communicate legal information.
+Our team at Legal Design Lab uses visual and interaction design to create new ways to communicate legal information.

-We are particularly focused on how legal and government professionals can communicate better with the public — but we draw on all kinds of examples of communicating complex information, from science, to healthcare, to finances, and beyond.
+The Stanford Legal Design Lab focuses on how legal and government professionals can communicate better with the public.
+We draw on all kinds of examples of communicating complex information, from science, to healthcare, to finances, and beyond.

 You can design communications that are both legally strategic (for complying with regulations and protecting legal interests) and user-friendly (enhancing the lay person’s engagement with complex info, their comprehension of it, and their overall experience with the legal system).